hwj0828/hwj0828.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my personal website!
 My Chinese name is 胡文杰.
 Currently I'm a postdoctoral researcher at the Perelman School of Medicine, University of Pennsylvania.
 I'm advised by Professor [Yong Chen](https://penncil.med.upenn.edu/about-pi/).
-Previously I obtained my Ph.D degree in Statistics in 2024 and bachelor's degree in 2019 from Peking University.
-I'm fortunate to work with Professor Wang Miao and Professor Xiaohua Zhou during my Ph.D study.
+Previously I obtained my Ph.D degree in Statistics in 2024 and bachelor's degree in Probability in 2019 from Peking University.
+I'm fortunate to work with Professor Wang Miao and Professor Xiao-hua Zhou during my Ph.D study.

 My current research focuses on (i) causal inference with unmeasured confounding; (ii) data integration; (iii) high-dimensional statistics.
 My CV can be downloaded [here](/assets/pdf/example_pdf.pdf).